Enrique Molina (footballer): International career

 As a Valencia player, Molina was eligible to play for the Valencian national team, and together with Eduardo Cubells, Montes, and Rino Costa, he was a member of the squad that participated in the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF, being knocked out in the quarter-finals by Andalusia (2–3).

-In 1933, Molina was the subject of a tribute match between Valencia and the Spanish national team in the Mestalla Stadium on 30 April 1933, a team for which he was permanently called up, but with which he unfairly never made his debut.
-His only international cap came with the Spanish B team, in a friendly match against Portugal's A side held at the Metropolitano on 29 May 1927, helping his side to a 2–0 win.
+Molina was the subject of a tribute match between Valencia and the Spain national team in the Mestalla Stadium on 30 April 1933, a team that he was permanently called up to but never made his debut.
+His only international cap came with the Spain B team, in a 29 May 1927 friendly match against Portugal A side held at the Metropolitano, assisting in a 2–0 win.

 Later life and death

-Once he retired, Molina was able to start a small industrial business with the little savings generated by his activity as a player.
+When he retired, Molina used his player savings to start a small industrial business.

-He was Falangist before the outbreak of the Civil War, in which three of his brothers, all priests, were shot by militiamen who were supposedly communists.
-This made him resentful, so during the last months of the War, and especially after the conflict ended, he was part of a parapolice group obsessed with pursuing communists, with some accusing him of "having washed the blood of his brothers with more blood in the rearguard".
+He was Falangist before the outbreak of the Civil War, three of his priestly ordained brothers were shot by alleged communist militiamen.
+This fueled his resentment as part of a parapolice group that pursued communists during the last months of the War and especially after the conflict ended; some accused him of "having washed the blood of his brothers with more blood in the rearguard".
 Filled with hatred towards Bolshevik socialism, he enrolled in the Blue Division as a volunteer, a militia that moved from Spain to provide support to the Army of Nazi Germany in the fight against the Soviet Union during the Second World War.
-He died after being attacked by cannon fire while transporting two Nazi Germany drivers on a motorcycle with a sidecar during the Siege of Leningrad on 15 July 1943.
+He died after being attacked on 15 July 1943 by cannon fire while transporting two Nazi Germany drivers on a motorcycle with a sidecar during the Siege of Leningrad.
 The chronicles of the time relate that "he was hit by a shell and the shrapnel shattered his skull".
-He was buried in the Mestelevo cemetery.
+He was interred in the Mestelevo cemetery.

-Molina's case was not the only one of a professional Spanish football player who joined the Blue Division, with Ramón Herrera, a player for Sporting de Gijón and Atlético Madrid, also going to fight in Soviet lands alongside Nazi Germany, but unlike Molina, Herrera had better luck and returned to Spain.
+Molina was not the only professional Spanish football player who joined the Blue Division and fought for Germany in the Soviet Union: Ramón Herrera (Sporting de Gijón and Atlético Madrid).
+Herrera returned to Spain.